japneet2302/2025AA05099_ML_Assignment/README.md

 | XGBoost (Ensemble) | **0.8729** | **0.9341** | **0.7896** | **0.6671** | **0.7232** | **0.6453** |

 > **Note:**
-> Results are consistent for both `adult.csv` and `test.csv` when processed through the same pipeline, confirming correct generalization and examiner-required validation.
+> Results are consistent for both `adult.csv` and `test.csv` when processed through the same pipeline, confirming correct generalization.

 ---